sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Implementation
 Model:
-The [scipy.optimize.curve_fit model  from scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html) which provides with non-linear least squares to fit a function, f, to data. functions like Logistic, or Gaussian functions where the data is COVID-19 total and new cases.
+[scipy.optimize.curve_fit model  from scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html) provides a non-linear least squares to fit a function, f (such as Logistic or Gaussian functions) to a given dataframe.
 Forecast:
-The forecasting function was provided by [`ts_utils.py`](https://github.com/mdipietro09/DataScience_ArtificialIntelligence_Utils/blob/master/time_series/ts_utils.py) which apply the 2 models(total cases data and one for the daily increase) to a new independent variable: the time steps from today till N. It forecast 30 days ahead from today[^8]
+The forecasting function was provided by [`ts_utils.py`](https://github.com/mdipietro09/DataScience_ArtificialIntelligence_Utils/blob/master/time_series/ts_utils.py) that apply the two models (total cases and daily increase) to a new independent variable: the time steps from today till N. It forecast 30 days ahead from today[^8]

 ### Refinement
-The model and the forecast works well however there are few states that will not work because they are on a different epidemic curve for example **Michigan**
+The model and the forecast work well when applied to certain States.
+However, there are a few States that do not work because they are on a different epi curve, for example **Michigan**
-![enter image description here](/Images/Capture9.JPG) The model could not fit Total Cases to a Logistic Function
+![enter image description here](/Images/Capture9.JPG) The model could not fit total cases to a Logistic Function

 **Virgin Islands**
-![enter image description here](/Images/Capture11.JPG) The model could not fit new Cases to a Gaussian Function
+![enter image description here](/Images/Capture11.JPG) The model could not fit new cases to a Gaussian Function

-A better tool kit like  `earlyR`  and  `EpiEstim`  packages which is part of R.
+A better package such as  `earlyR`  and  `EpiEstim`  that are part of R work better when applied to an epidemic dataframe.
-There are two good articles talk about how to use R to predict COVID cases both of them was written by [Tim Churches](https://theconversation.com/profiles/timothy-churches-1003068).
+There are two well-researched articles written by [Tim Churches](https://theconversation.com/profiles/timothy-churches-1003068) that talk about using R to predict COVID-19 cases.
 >Tim Churches is a Senior Research Fellow at the UNSW Medicine South Western Sydney Clinical School at Liverpool Hospital, and a health data scientist at the Ingham Institute for Applied Medical Research, also located at Liverpool, Sydney.
 His background is in general medicine, general practice medicine, occupational health, public health practice, particularly population health surveillance, and clinical epidemiology.

 [COVID-19 epidemiology with R by Tim Churches](https://rviews.rstudio.com/2020/03/05/covid-19-epidemiology-with-r/):
 [Analysing COVID-19 (2019-nCoV) outbreak data with R - part 1]([https://timchurches.github.io/blog/posts/2020-02-18-analysing-covid-19-2019-ncov-outbreak-data-with-r-part-1/#estimating-changes-in-the-effective-reproduction-number](https://timchurches.github.io/blog/posts/2020-02-18-analysing-covid-19-2019-ncov-outbreak-data-with-r-part-1/#estimating-changes-in-the-effective-reproduction-number))

 ## IV.
 Results
-_(approx. 2-3 pages)_

 ### Model Evaluation and Validation
-This was the simplest model I could pick without me getting a degree in epidemiology
+Given my limited understanding and knowledge in the field of epidemiology, this was the simplest model I was able to work with.

 ### Justification
-There is no current benchmark to COVID-19 so we don't know how any model would turned out.
-The only one we can compare is to Spanish Flu of 1918 Compared which infected 500 million people worldwide and killed more then 50 million people.[^9] We could possibly take its  epidemic curve and try to fit it to COVID-19.
-Again its beyond my understanding to even calculate the epidemic curve for the Spanish Flu.
+Research is ongoing and hence there is no current benchmark for the COVID-19 epidemic.
+The closest data comparison is with the Spanish Flu of 1918 that infected 500 million people worldwide and killed more then 50 million people.[^9] We could possibly take its epi curve and try to fit it to the COVID-19 epidemic.
+Again, given my limited understanding of how epidemics work, it is challenging to calculate the epi curve for the Spanish Flu.
+For this reason, it is not possible to predict how how any model for COVID-19 epidemic would turn out.

 ## V. Conclusion
-_(approx. 1-2 pages)_

 ### Reflection
-I would say my best model would be **North Dakota** and **Delaware** both of the states fit the epidemic curve.
+Based on my observations, the dataframes for **North Dakota** and **Delaware** fit the epidemic curve well.
 ![enter image description here](/Images/Capture5.JPG)
-![enter image description here](/Images/Capture6.JPG) With respect to North Dakota They have 3313 cases 2952 recovered with only 77 debts they are doing very well.
-If they continue  on this path they will have reached zero new cases around the end of July or August.
+![enter image description here](/Images/Capture6.JPG) With respect to North Dakota, they have 3313 total cases, 2952 recovered cases with only 77 deaths.
+If they continue on this path, they are predicted to reach equilibrium (zero new cases) by the end of July or August 2020.
-Delaware is another state that is following the epidemic curve pretty closely. even though they had some pigs around the Memorial Day week and they seem to have recovered pretty well if they continue to on this trend they will reach minimum amount of cases by end of July or August
+Delaware is another State that is following the epi curve closely.
+Though they had some peaks around Memorial Day week, they seem to have recovered well.
+If they continue on this trend, they are predicted to reach minimum amount of cases by the end of July or August 2020.

-The only problem with these predictions cannot take into account the human factor.
-The  human factor that is referring to is where people travel from one city to another to visit family, friends or to go on a vacation.
-This could increase the transmission rate and you will see peaks, In the number of new cases during these periods case and point Memorial Day weekend peaks.
+The only challenge with these predictions is that it does not take into account the human factors.
+Human factors can be defined as human interactions in relation to their environment, such as not following social distance measures; not wearing masks when going out in public areas; not following proper safety and sanitization rules; non-essential travel from one city to another to visit family, friends or to go on a vacation; and more.
+This will increase the rate of transmission leading to peaks in new cases as was witnessed around the Memorial Day week.

 ### Improvement
 1. Using  `earlyR`  and  `EpiEstim`  packages which is part of R.
-2. Partnering up with an epidemiologist to get the understanding of the problem.
+2. Partnering up with an epidemiologist to a better understanding of the COVID-19 epidemic.

 ### Final Thoughts
-This project has taught me a lot about machine learning and epidemiology and how epidemiologist are using machine learning.
-This project has also taught me that we always need a partner in this case it would have been really nice if your I would have had an epidemiologist to help me and guide me in the process of how a disease works.
-We as machine learning Engineers only understands the data but for us to be able to program a machine to learn something new we need to also understand what is the data based on what are the nuances on the data itself what is the story behind the data without the this.
-It is really critical for us to be able to build a good machine model.
-We need to understand  the story of the data.
-In this case we're looking at the number of new cases worse than the number of total cases.
-And finally I would like to thank the following people without them I don't think I would have been able to complete my project and get an understanding of how covid-19 is being used in machine learning:
+This project has taught me a lot about machine learning and how epidemiologists are using machine learning.
+There were several lessons to be learnt but the top three that stood out for me are:
+1. Work with the right expert: My understanding of epidemiology is limited.
+I would have appreciated an opportunity to work with an epidemiologist to understand how an epidemic works in order to apply the nuances of the data to machine learning.
+It is really critical to understand the story behind the data to be able to build a good machine model.

+2. Generalize the problem: My proposal was confined to a narrow dataframe and solution that did not leave any room for improvisation.
+This led to a tunnel vision when trying to build the data model.
+An alternative would have been generalizing the problem in the proposal which would have allowed me to manoeuvre in different ways to come up with innovative solutions.

+3. Time management: There is a ton of published papers and research available that provide top-notch information.
+Going forward, I will allow myself sufficient time to go through available research before embarking on the solution.
+Some good sources of information are Google Scholar, Medium, GitHub repositories, and other open-source packages & libraries.
+Hindsight is indeed 2020.
+Armed with this knowledge, I am confident that I can continue to apply myself in the field of machine learning to find novel solutions to human challenges.

+To conclude, I would like to thank the following people without whom I would not have been able to complete my project and get an understanding of how COVID-19 is being used in machine learning:

  -  [Dr. Tim Churches](https://theconversation.com/profiles/timothy-churches-1003068).
  - [Dr. Jason Brownlee](https://machinelearningmastery.com/about/)
  -  [Mauro Di Pietro](https://medium.com/@m.dipietro09)
  - [Subhasree Chatterjee](https://datascienceplus.com/author/chatterjee-subhasree/)

-And last but not least my wife [Shamsia Quraishi](https://twitter.com/shamsiaquraishi) for supporting me during my training and being there for me.
+And last but not least, my wife [Shamsia Quraishi](https://twitter.com/shamsiaquraishi) for supporting me during my training and being there for me.

-Once again Thanks and be safe.
+Once again thanks and be safe.

 -----------
 **Endnotes**